 Nearly ten years after its debut, iconic cannabis strain Cookies has spawned dozens of offspring that are star attractions on dispensary menus from coast to coast.
 But that’s not all the coveted weed has spawned.
-Cookies SF has become one of the most recognized lifestyle and merchandise brands in the world, and an expanding chain of dispensaries bearing the Cookies name is marching across California and other states.
+Cookies SF has become one of the most recognized clothing and lifestyle brands in the world, and an expanding chain of cannabis dispensaries bearing the Cookies name is marching across California and other states.

 Weed unites people, brings people together, and it’s done nothing but help the world.Berner, founder and CEO, Cookies